sierratjv/Batstone_Lab_UNIX_Tutorial/commands.md

 **Be careful of not overwrting the PATH variable when you add a new directory to it.
 Keep a copy of the PATH variable when you do this for the first time**

 It includes directories that will be checked when you run a command.
-When you type a command, it will search PATH to find a program to run that command.
+When you type a command, it will search the PATH variable to find a program to run that command.
 The command cannot be run if the program is not found.
 Type ``echo $PATH`` to show the PATH variable:
 ```
 [xingyuan@infoserv ~]$ echo $PATH
 /home/xingyuan/tools/GenAPI/bin:/home/xingyuan/tools/tbl2asn:/home/xingyuan/tools/interproscan-5.62-94.0:/home/xingyuan/tools/jdk-20.0.1/bin:/home/xingyuan/tools/barrnap:/usr/local/prokka/bin:/usr/local/perl5.24/perl-5.24.0/perl:/usr/local/mummer/current/:/home/xingyuan/tools/Spine-0.3.2:/usr/local/qualimap_v2.2.1:/usr/local/bwa/current:/usr/local/samtools/1.11/samtools:/usr/local/python3/Python-3.5.1:/usr/local/spades/version.3.15.2/bin:.:/home/xingyuan/bin:/usr/lib64/qt-3.3/bin:/usr/local/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/home/xingyuan/.local/bin:/home/xingyuan/bin